markus-gx/nuxt-swell/README.md

     storeId: "YOUR_STORE_ID",
     apiKey: "YOUR_PUBLIC_ACCESS_TOKEN",
     options: { // optional
-      useCamelCase: true // Default is true change it to false to switch to snake_case responses }
+      useCamelCase: true // Default is false change it to true to switch to camelCase responses }
   }
 })